 Do not be afraid of mistakes

-- Sometimes we blame others for the unhappiness that strangles us when it’s us that let situations go on when they should have “burned out” on their own.
+- Sometimes we blame others for the unhappiness that strangles us when it’s us who lets situations go on when they should have “burned out” on their own.

-- We are all responsible of what happens in our own minds.
+- We are all responsible for what happens in our own minds.
 If we understand that a mistake is something to feel bad about, we’ll never let ourselves grow.